Aniridia and the Iris

 - In approximately 1/3 of people with aniridia, the genetic mutation is sporadic, meaning that it is not inherited from either parent, but developed spontaneously in the person.

 - Rarely, aniridia can be inherited in an autosomal recessive fashion, meaning that an individual has to inherit two abnormal copies of the gene, one from each parent, in order to exhibit the disorder.
-These individuals may also have other symptoms, including ataxia (problems with balance and movement) and mental handicaps.
+These individuals may also have other symptoms, including ataxia (problems with balance and movement) and cognitive disabilities.

 Aniridia and Wilms’ Tumor